tytydraco/yessleep/out/Whisper_Road.md

 Trees align each side of the road as if pulling my car in for a tight hug.

-It’s strange but I feel myself staring to get unusually relaxed and tired.
+It’s strange but I feel myself starting to get unusually relaxed and tired.

 I don’t know what my mom was talking about, this road is so soothing.